Cats-United/Paw-Powered/README.md

 ^Animations are like videos/movies.
 Making a seiries grant you the abillities to make a artist's lounge(Profile part comming soon!),a special page/place that shows of your animations/series.

-^Paw Powered is a JFF project, so no one has to worry about it being taken seriously.
+^Paw-Powered is a JFF project, so no one has to worry about it being taken seriously.

-^Paw Powered is open-sourced
+^Paw-Powered is open-sourced

 Anyone is welcome to join and help!

+#The current build is 0.5, and 0.6 will come soon